 Address: 257 Atlantic Avenue, Westerly

-For a livelier and action packed beach day, Misquamicut is calling your name!
-It’s a family friendly beach with so much to do and see.
+For a livelier and action packed beach day in Rhode Island, Misquamicut is calling your name!
+It’s a family friendly RI beach with so much to do and see.
 You can rent jet skis, paddle boats and even have surfing lessons.
 There is a carousel, water slides at ‘Water Wizz’ and as the evening draws in, there are beach concerts that take place, plus karaoke, fun bars, firework displays, and a drive-in movie theatre.

 The water here is calm and clean and there are public restrooms available.
 There is a fee to visit as well.
-It can get very busy here so it’s advisable to get here early to save yourself a spot!
+This is one of the most popular Rhode Island beaches so it’s advisable to get here early to save yourself a spot!

 Easton’s Beach, Newport, RI